 For those who do not meet the academic route, DMU’s UCPD in Forensic Road Collision Investigation or the City & Guilds in Forensic Road Collision Investigation for police personnel would allow admission to this programme with advanced standing.
 If entering by the City & Guilds route students will also need to take Statistics for Collision Investigators.

-Applications from mature students with a relevant background and interest is encouraged.
+Applications from mature students who may not necessarily have the academic qualifications listed above but who have a relevant background and/or interests is encouraged by the university.
 For such applicants a key factor will be their understanding of Mathematics and Physics.
-If necessary, an assessment will be made to clarify whether a student's background in the area of Mathematics and Physics is suitable for the course.
-Mature students taking this route will need to submit a personal statement as part of their application.
+If necessary, an assessment will be made to clarify whether a student's background in the area of Mathematics and Physics is suitable for the programme.
+Students taking this route will need to submit a personal statement as part of their application.
 Advice on completing a personal statement is available from UCAS here.

 Part-time study is roughly equivalent to studying at half the rate of a student on a full-time course at university.